-The low level of reserves in the BCRA caused the Argentine Government to implement a very restrictive foreign exchange control over the purchase of foreign currency at the single and freely-floating exchange market (SFEM).
+The low level of reserves in the BCRA caused the Argentine Government to implement a very restrictive foreign exchange control over the purchase of foreign currency at the single and freely-floating exchange market (MULC).
 Some of the measures aimed at protecting reserves are:

 - a) A monthly USD 200-quota (or the equivalent amount in other currencies) continues to be effective for natural persons as the limit to purchase foreign currency for hoarding, the purchase of goods and services and the international transport of passengers.
-The quota includes all credit card charges in foreign currency or debit card charges against accounts in Argentine pesos.
-The charges in foreign currency exceeding the monthly USD 200-quota will be deducted from the monthly quotas of the subsequent months. - b) To discourage the purchase of US dollars despite of that quota, which leads to the decrease in reserves, two taxes were charged -as an emergency and for the term five tax periods- to the official value of the US dollar in the SFEM: - (1) tax for an inclusive and supportive Argentina (PAÍS, in Spanish), levied at a 30% rate over the acquisition of foreign currency by all Argentine residents -including natural and artificial persons-, which cannot be computed towards any tax; and - (2) an additional 35% tax, computed towards income tax and personal assets tax, levied on the purchase of US dollars charged with the PAÍS tax and any other purchase with foreign currency.
+The quota includes all credit card charges in foreign currency or debit card charges against accounts in Argentine pesos. - b) To discourage the purchase of US dollars despite of that quota, which leads to the decrease in reserves, two taxes were charged -as an emergency and for the term five tax periods- to the official value of the US dollar in the MULC: - (1) tax for an inclusive and supportive Argentina (PAÍS, in Spanish), levied at a 30% rate over the acquisition of foreign currency by all Argentine residents -including natural and artificial persons-, which cannot be computed towards any tax; and - (2) an additional 45% tax, computed towards income tax and personal assets tax, levied on the purchase of US dollars charged with the PAÍS tax and any other purchase with foreign currency.